xpmatteo/auto-cca/README.md

 # TODO AI

+- score for a position depends on how many dice I can use to attack
 - limit depth of exploration: try to ensure we evaluate multiple times the next moves rather than going too far down

 - the evaluation of a position is done on a single roll of dice